-Not only does this direct integration make it easy to set up Sana in the first place, it also minimizes ongoing maintenance costs and resources in the long run.
+Not only does this direct integration make it easy to set up Sana Commerce in the first place, but it also minimizes ongoing maintenance costs and resources in the long run.
 The cloud-based model allows regular system updates and advancements to take place automatically with no downtime.
 With Sana Commerce, you only need to maintain one database: your ERP database.
 This simple architecture saves you time and effort on complex data synchronization.
 This means less complexity for your organization and a lower investment with more long-term value.
 Find out more about all the benefits of direct ERP integration.